ShibbirAhmadCSE/Data-Science-and-Business-Analytics-Projects/Task 01- Prediction using Supervised ML/README.md

-Task-1 : Prediction using Supervised Machine Learning
+Task-1 : Prediction using Supervised Machine Learning (Level - Beginner)

 1. Predict the percentage of marks of a student based on the number of study hours
 2. It is a simple linear regression task that involves only 2 variables